muses-code-js/js-intro-workshop/_steps/part1/step6-functions.markdown

  * This function should return us a sum of num1 and num2.
  * Call the function passing 2 numbers that you prefer as arguments.
  * Log the result to see it.
 (Console.log())
-2. Create a function to subtrack numbers from each other.
+2. Create a function to subtract numbers from each other.
- * Name it `subtrack` and pass in two arguments (num1 and num2)
+ * Name it `subtract` and pass in two arguments (num1 and num2)
  * This function should return us a subtraction of num1 and num2.
  * Call the function passing 2 numbers that you prefer as arguments.
  * Log the result to see it.
 (Console.log())